 - 12. Be amazed by the National Wool Museum

-- BONUS: Three Fun Things to do in Geelong That the Kids will Love
+- BONUS: Three Fun Things to do in Geelong with Toddlers and Kids

 - Useful Information